DRMALEK/Resource-Efficient-PySlowFast/README.md

 - Model compression through structured pruning
 - Knowledge distillation capabilities
-- Industrial activity recognition optimizations
-- Resource-efficient inference pipeline
+- Resource-efficient inference benchmarking
 - Integration with the MECCANO dataset for industrial assembly tasks

-The framework is designed to balance high accuracy with computational efficiency, making it suitable for real-world industrial deployments.
+The framework is designed to strike a balance between high accuracy and computational efficiency, making it suitable for real-world industrial deployments.

 ## Framework Architecture